Attendance Secretary: Jan Reney

 Make-up work is accepted for excused absences.
 Teachers are not required to allow a student to make-up work or a test if the student has been truant from their class and the teacher may choose not to allow make-up work for an absence that is not excused by a parent or legal guardian.

-Students are considered absent if they are late to class by more than fifteen minutes or are not making an honest effort to get to class on time.
+Students are considered absent if they are late to class by more than fifteen minutes.

 Students who leave school before the end of the day are required to check out through the Attendance Office.
 This must be done with parent or guardian permission only (a signed note or phone call).
 Students who leave school or class without permission may be considered truant.